mart0/eth-ruling-system/README.md

 # eth-ruling-system

 ## Description
-Ruling system that monitors and watches all Ethereum transactions and also will stores and filters data based on predefined dynamic configuration.
+Ruling system that monitors and watches all Ethereum transactions.
+Also stores and filters data based on predefined dynamic configuration.
 ## Prerequisites

 - Node - v16.14.2